-Planes of error probability and efficiency of bandwidth Bounded systems in power and bandwidth Systems with or without encoding Modulation for direct sequence Modulation for frequency hopping Relation to the multiple access techniques choosing and optimum option in different situations 2.
-Analysis of planes of error probability and efficiency of bandwidth 3.
-Solving problems about the design of a digital communications system 4.
-Preparation of an exposition about one theme of designing a digital communications system 5.
-Search and summarize the information about one theme of designing a digital communications system 6.
-Solving problems about advanced digital modulations Work in pairs Extract and summarize the most important concepts of a unit Put the theory into practice Recognition and interest about the work of important Scientifics of digital communications Active participation in lectures and seminar sessions --- -- ---
+2. Planes of error probability and efficiency of bandwidth choosing and optimum option in different situations Work in pairs Extract and summarize 3.
+Bounded systems in power and bandwidth 2.
+Analysis of planes of error probability and efficiency of bandwidth the most important concepts of a unit 4.
+Put the theory into 4.
+Systems with or without encoding 3.
+Solving problems about the design of a digital practice 5.
+Modulation for direct communications system interest about the work of 6.
+Modulation for frequency hopping exposition about one theme of designing a digital communications digital communications 6.
+Active participation in 7.
+Relation to the multiple access techniques system 5.
+Search and summarize the information about one theme of designing a digital communications system sessions 6.
+Solving problems about advanced digital modulations